Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

 After the state data is removed out of web servers, auto-scaling of the web tier is easily achieved by adding or removing servers based on traffic load.

+Next,
- If Your website grows rapidly & a significant number of users internationally, To improve availability and provide a better user experience, -> Multiple data centers is crucial.
+If Your website grows rapidly & a significant number of users internationally, To improve availability and provide a better user experience, -> Multiple data centers are crucial.
 ```